Nanolx/NanoDroid/README.md

 * applications in `/system/app` inside `APPS=( ... )`
 * applications in `/system/priv-app` inside `PRIV_APPS=( ... )`

-After you've made your changes, issue the following command on your phone, either using `adb shell` or **Termux**:
+After you've made your changes, issue the following command on your phone, either using `adb shell` or **Termux** as root:

 `nanomod-overlay --update`

-This needs to be done in normal environment, not from recovery.
-If you know how to manually mount `/magisk` in recovery, you can update the overlay using:
+This needs to be done in normal environment.
+If you're in **TWRP** you'll have to manually mount `/magisk`.
+For this you can use the supplied `mount-magisk.sh` script, connect phone to PC while in **TWRP** and run the following commands

+`adb push mount-magisk.sh /tmp/ adb shell chmod 0755 /tmp/mount-magisk.sh
+/tmp/mount-magisk.sh`

+afterwards you can call `nanomod-overlay` like

 `/magisk/NanoMod/system/bin/nanomod-overlay --update`

+from **TWRP**, aswell.
+Issue

+`/tmp/mount-magisk.sh`

-from recovery, aswell.
-After reboot your changes get applied.
+again to unmount `/magisk`.
+Reboot for your changes get to applied.
 For more options, check:

 `nanomod-overlay --help`